How is kidney function monitored on GLP-1?

 Read the full guide on lab tracking on GLP-1

-Which labs matter, how often to check them, and how to read your trends in plain English.
+Which labs people track, how often, and how to read your trends in plain language.

 Related questions